-Muhtar Kent is Chairman of the Board of Directors of The Coca-Cola Company.
+Muhtar Kent is a member of the Board of Directors of The Coca-Cola Company.
 From 2009-2017, he served as the Company’s Chairman and Chief Executive Officer.
 Previously, he was President and Chief Executive Officer and earlier, President and Chief Operating Officer.

 Mr. Kent joined The Coca-Cola Company in Atlanta in 1978, holding a variety of marketing and operations leadership positions over the course of his career.
 In 1985, he became General Manager of Coca-Cola Turkey and Central Asia.
 Beginning in 1989, he served as President of the Company’s East Central Europe Division and Senior Vice President of Coca-Cola International, with responsibility for 23 countries.